 We welcome both members and non-members to our Zoom and in-person meetings.
 During the COVID-19 pandemic, we are following CDC guidelines.

 Saturday Quilt Day meetings typically begin with guild business and announcements.
 A lecture by an invited speaker follows.
 We conclude with Show and Tell shows of quilts made for SafeHouse Center and lots of members’ quilts.

-For in-person meetings: a local quilt shop displays a selection of their merchandise for purchase before and after the meeting.
-Time is available before and after the meetings to visit the lending library, watch short demonstrations of various techniques and to chat with friends about your projects.
+For in-person meetings: a local quilt shop sells a selection of merchandise before and after the meeting.
+Time is available before and after the meetings to watch short demonstrations of various techniques and chat with friends.

 All-day workshops are held on the Friday before and Sunday after our Quilt Day meetings.
 View the calendar where you can find our meeting schedule and workshops, for both online and in-person offerings.